Genevieve Lowes, Child & Adolescent Psychotherapist

 Parents of very young children can worry when their child becomes withdrawn, or exhibits behaviour which is challenging.
 Your child may have difficulties with sleeping, eating, crying and sometimes toileting.
 They may be struggling with learning, with friendships, with bullying, excessive worrying or obsessive behaviours.
 Children can have fears, nightmares, psychosomatic symptoms and may not be able to explain, or even know, what is really troubling them.

-Teenagers and young people today are deeply affected, and severely challenged, by high states of anxiety and depression.
+Teenagers and young people are deeply affected, and severely challenged, by high states of anxiety and depression.
 Many teenagers experience severe mood swings and feel unable to cope with friendships and educational pressures.
-Many experience social anxiety and panic attacks.
+This can contribute to social anxiety and panic attacks.
 They become withdrawn, exhausted and some may develop psychosomatic disorders.
 Some young people communicate their emotional distress with self-harming behaviours and some have suicidal thoughts which are very worrying to parents and carers.

-Today, many ordinary developmental challenges and anxieties are increased manifold by the experiences and pressures which young people encounter online, through social media and other online activities.
+Today, many ordinary developmental challenges and anxieties are increased manifold through pressures created through social media and online activities.
 Cyber bullying and risks posed by online activities are increasingly recognised to impact upon psychological well-being.

 What about children and young people with Additional Needs?